- Max Levchin is a software engineer and entrepreneur born in Ukraine in 1975. He moved to the U.S. in 1991.

 In 2013, Levchin sat down with talk show host Charlie Rose for a full-length interview, which appeared on the Charlie Rose Show on PBS.

-In 2016, he talked extensively to the immigration liberalization lobbying group FWD.us about his experience immigrating to the U.S. as a child and young adult.
+In 2016, he talked extensively to the immigration liberalization lobbying group FWD.us about his experience immigrating to the U.S. as a young adult.

 Levchin made a 2019 speech at Y Combinator’s Startup School, which they recorded and posted online.
 He mostly talks about his entrepreneurial journey, including his most regrettable mistakes and the lessons he was able to draw from each.

 He also regularly publishes his thoughts and ideas on his Twitter account.